CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: Introduction

-So far, Named entity recognizing as well as entity linking to the background knowledge base have received substantial research attention.
-But the analysis of relations over named entities has not.
-Although cognitive scientists (e.g., Doumas and Humel, 2005 ) suggest that relational content is key to reasoning, a review of the literature on unstructured as well as structured data revealed a deficiency in research on the abstract conceptualization required to organize relations.
-Observing deficiencies in (i) \emph{relation extraction} from text (ii) \emph{contextual equivalencing of relations} and (iii) dealing with \emph{diversity of ontologies} motivated us to investigate an abstract conceptualization on relations.
-Linguists such as Jackendoff and Talmy have a long history of concern with the conceptual structure of relations, our interest in text annotation requires a link between lexical items and a conceptual structure.
 We found an answer to our struggle in the organized lexicon and knowledge base assembled by the Stanford linguist Beth Levin in \cite{levin_english_1993}.
 While Levin relies on Schank's conceptual dependency theory \cite{schank_conceptual_1972,Sch75} to organize this knowledge base, the key here is the psychologically principled inventory of English verbs aligned with the knowledge base.
 Classes in this knowledge base identify sets of semantically coherent verbs with corresponding syntactic properties.
-For example, the \emph{communication} class refers to verbs transferring a message/idea (i.e. shared meaning) such as \emph{announce}, \emph{say}, \emph{mention}.
+For example, the \emph{communication} class refers to verbs causing a communication activity.
+A subcategory of this class is the category of verbs transferring a message/idea (i.e. shared meaning), such as \emph{announce}, \emph{say}, and \emph{mention}.
 In addition, they share the same syntactic behaviour such as \texttt{NP1 VP NP2} or \texttt{NP1 VP NP2 to NP3} (\texttt{NP} is noun phrase and \texttt{VP} is verb phrase).
-This conceptualization provides more than 230 classes for over 3000 English verbs.
-Using Levin's work, we build an event ontology and lexicon called \emph{CEVO}\footnote{CEVO namespace: http://eventontology.org/}.
+For example, \texttt{Jack says greetings to Sarah} is following the syntactic pattern \texttt{NP1 VP NP2 to NP3}.
+The semantic behavior is \emph{communication} activity between two entities (i.e., Jack and Sarah) with the transferred message ``greetings".
+This conceptualization provides more than 230 classes for over 3,000 English verbs.
+Using Levin's work, we build an event ontology and lexicon called Comprehensive EVent Ontology (\textbf{CEVO})\footnote{CEVO namespace: \url{https://w3id.org/cevo/}}.
 CEVO is designed to recognize and equate relations from both textual data sources as well as knowledge bases.
-Such an abstract conceptualization benefits many applications such as natural language processing, information extraction, ontology engineering and machine learning.
+Such an abstract conceptualization benefits many applications, such as natural language processing, information extraction, ontology engineering, and machine learning.